Photo: Wolf Island, Conneaut Lake, Pa.

 When I was about ten we gave up rowing the kids boat.
 Maybe we were weary of the open blisters on our hands from rough wooden oar handles or maybe we thought we were too big to be rowing all over the lake, which was pretty big.

 So we graduated.
 Graduated to a real outboard motor.
-And with the power of a mighty outboard motor, my cousins and I began exploring the lake in a more adventurous way.
+And with the power of this mighty outboard motor, my cousins and I began exploring the lake in a much more adventurous way.
 Off to the gas station with an empty maple syrup gallon can, we’d dig the 10 cents or so out for a gallon of ‘white’ gas.
 Back at the boathouse, we’d mix a little motor oil into that wonderful can of gasoline, attach Granddad’s old 1.5 horse power 1936 Evinrude motor to the back of the rowboat, throw in our fishing poles and a can or two of worms, swing the boathouse door wide open and jump into the boat.

 After about 15 or 20 of those yanks and much fiddling with valves under the side of that mighty engine, that did something we supposed, that old Evinrude would sputter, pop, and backfire.